The Basics of Building an Efficient and Secure Intranet Portal

 - Other corporate material.

 Cyber threats keep on being a significant problem.
 Therefore, a company should develop expertise in firewalls, encryption technology, and virus protection to ensure employees' knowledge is secured.
-An Intranet must be reliable and provide trustworthy information to the employees.
+An portal must be reliable and provide trustworthy information to the employees.

 Test your Intranet